arielsalminen/vue-design-system/README.md

 #### Using a `Token`

-Since tokens are imported globally, you can use them inside any `Element`, `Component` or `Template` without extra work.
+Since tokens are imported globally, you can use them inside any `Element`, `Pattern` or `Template` without extra work.
 Using a token is as simple as:

 ```html
 <style lang="scss" scoped>